ppessi/posture-tracker/README.md

 * Notify-osd needed for notifications at least on Linux systems
 * PIL image library
 * probably a ton of other stuff, will make an installer or a complete list at some point

+### Before usage
+* In main.py, in the FaceRecognition class, there is the path to a file.
+You need to change that to point at the file on your own computer.
+It can be found in OpenFace's folders.